-- Believe it or not, there is a list of banned hashtags for Instagram.
+- Believe it or not, there is a list of banned tags for Instagram.
 Again, do your research and try to avoid using these tags.

 Hashtags on Facebook

-The reason why we don’t advise using tags on Facebook is because people don’t tend to search by tags on this platform.
-Not to mention a whole bunch of tags on a Facebook post looks rather messy as you can’t really attempt to hide them, like you can on Instagram.
+We don’t advise using tags on Facebook because people don’t tend to search by tags on this platform.
+Not to mention, many tags on a Facebook post look rather messy as you can’t attempt to hide them like you can on Instagram.

 Hashtags on Twitter

-Twitter is where hashtags were born however there’s no room to be extensive like on Instagram with 30 tags.
-You are only allowed a maximum of 280 characters per tweet, which means space is limited.
+Twitter is where hashtags were born; however, there’s no room to be extensive, like on Instagram with 30 tags.
+You are only allowed a maximum of 280 characters per tweet, which means limited space.

-Therefore we recommend only using 1-3 hashtags per tweet.
-Typically tags will also be a bit broader than on Instagram so using your region, state or campaign tags are best.
+Therefore we recommend only using 1-3 tags per tweet.
+Typically tags will also be a bit broader than on Instagram, so using your region, state or campaign tags is best.
 Such as #justanotherdayinwa or #westernaustralia.